 Introduction

-For context, if you studied computer science in university, attended mandatory courses on data structures and algorithms, and primarily used various development frameworks in your work without practicing algorithm problems, your level is likely around 30-40.
-This is because algorithms require a specialized skill set that is independent of general programming experience and needs dedicated practice.
+For reference, assume you studied computer science in college, attended mandatory data structures and algorithms courses, and mainly used various development frameworks at work without practicing algorithm problems.
+Your level would be around 30-40.
+That's true because algorithms can be seen as an independent ability, unrelated to programming experience, requiring dedicated practice.

 Site Structure